gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 This command will execute the 'smoke-and-capture' suite that will store execution definitions in the reference-workspace project.

-After this, you can navigate to the **reference-workspace** project and execute: TODO
+After this, you can navigate to the **reference-workspace** project and execute: `./bin/refresh-recordings.sh`

-Alternatively, you can also run `rush write-exec-defs` and `rush ???` (TODO) to trigger global refresh of execution definitions and data recordings.